Hello JAMS families & welcome to the 2022-23 school year!

 - Illness (absences exceeding three days require a doctor’s note)

-- Medical/Dental appointments (although we highly encourage you to make these appointments outside of school hours)
+- Medical/Dental appointments (although we encourage you to make appointments outside of school hours).
+Please bring us a note from the doctor/dentist.

 If a student is planning to be absent for five or more consecutive days, he/she might qualify for Independent Study.
 A student on Independent Study completes the work that he/she would have done at school on the days missed.